TurkServer/docs/index.md

 Click "Login" to set this whole process in motion.

 After "accepting" the HIT, you go straight into the lobby.
 The code sees that you are in batch "main", and that the assigner on this batch is a SimpleAssigner.
 The SimpleAssigner ensures that when you enter the lobby for the first time, you go straight into the experiment stage.
-So `TurkServer.inExperiment()` becomes true and the `Tracker.autorun` block in demo.js calls `Router.go('/')`.
-The routing code in routes.js then loads the "hello" template, so you see the "Click Me" page.
+So `TurkServer.inExperiment()` becomes true and the `Tracker.autorun` block in demo.js calls `Router.go('/experiment')`.
+The routing code in routes.js then loads the "experiment" template, so you see the "Click Me" page.

 When you are ready to move to the exit survey, click "Exit Survey."
 Now the client calls the `goToExitSurvey()` method, which ends the experiment, so you go back to the lobby.
 The SimpleAssigner ensures taht when you enter the lobby for the second time, you go straight to the exit survey stage.
 So `TurkServer.inExitSurvey()` becomes true, which results in our router loading up the `'/survey'` route, and the "survey" template is displayed.